• Skip to primary navigation

 For every cup of Cambozola, you can swap in the same amount of Brie.
 It works like a charm.

-If your interest is piqued, check out more on substitutes for soft cheeses like Brie.
-This info opened our eyes to new cheesy possibilities.
+If your interest is piqued, check out more on substitutes for soft cheeses like Brie in this guide to Eden cheese swaps for soft cheeses.

 2 - Gorgonzola Cheese

-Gorgonzola cheese steps up as a great swap.
+Gorgonzola cheese (a traditional Italian blue cheese) steps up as a great swap.

 Ever put Gorgonzola on a pizza?
 We did.
 It changed the game.

-This cheese melts beautifully, making it a dream for cooking.
-For folks eager to discover more about swapping cheeses, this guide on alternatives to Gorgonzola will cover all your needs.
+For folks eager to discover more about swapping cheeses, this guide on alternatives to Gorgonzola will cover all your needs, and you can also explore white American cheese swaps for melting.

 3 - Roquefort Cheese